VitaDAO/vitadao-global/docs/site-testing-guide.md

 VITA indexing:

-- [ ] Before linking any wallets, go to My VITA (`/my-vita`) and confirm that you get a prompt to connect a wallet.
+- [ ] Before linking any wallets, go to My VITA (`/my-vita`) and confirm that you get a prompt to link a wallet.
 - [ ] After linking one or several wallets, the VITA balances of those wallets should appear on My VITA (`/my-vita`).